Ruth Ann Baldwin: Post-directing

 '49–'17 is considered Baldwin's final directorial effort.
 Following '49–'17, Baldwin left Universal and returned to screenwriting.
 From 1919 until around 1921, Baldwin wrote scenarios and screenplays for many more films.

 In June 1921, Baldwin joined the Clubhouse of the Screen Writers Guild, and was elected to the board of directors.

+In 1925, the Los Angeles Times reported that “Ruth Ann Baldwin, a writer” was living in a stone cabin on a 320-acre “desert ranch."
+This is the last documented mention of Ruth Ann Baldwin.
+Her death date is still unknown.